bingo619/ReadPapers-Help/index.md

 ![2](/assets/2.jpg)
 ![3](/assets/3.jpg)

-### Alnatively you can browser papers from the embedded browser, typically Sci-hub works on any publishers urls.
+### Alnatively you can browse papers from the embedded browser, typically Sci-hub works on any publishers urls.
 It it does not work, try to locate the doi.org link and open it.

 ## 2. How to save paper to the Papers library